NCI-GDC/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

     * Fixed socket hangup error.
     * Improved the error message when <3 genes are submitted for gene clustering.
 * __Sequence Reads__:
-    * In table listing available BAM files, replace outdated sample_type variable with tissue_type and tumor_descriptor.
+    * In table listing available BAM files, replaced outdated sample_type variable with tissue_type and tumor_descriptor.
     * In the initial search input, the number of available BAM files now maxes out at 1000 for applicable cohorts.
 * Fixed issue causing an application error when searching for redacted Entity UUIDs in __Quick Search__. <!--PEAR-2032-->
 * Selected values that do not match the search criteria will no longer be displayed amongst the search results in filter cards. <!--PEAR-1848-->